MichaelStott/tech-squawks/web/content/aws/getting_started/pulumi.md

 {{% /tab %}}
 {{< /tabs >}}

-3. Within an empty directory, execute one of the following based on your preffered programming language to create a Pulumi project.
+3. Within an empty directory, execute one of the following to create a Pulumi project for the target programming language.
 {{< tabs >}}
 {{% tab name="Typescript" %}}
 ```sh